 Fried Rice is cooked white rice that is stir-fried in a skillet with scrambled eggs, vegetables, and flavored with garlic and soy sauce for the perfect side dish or comfort food.
 And no, you don’t have to have a wok for this easy recipe!
 Serve the rice with Pork Potstickers for a meal that is sure to please!

 Easy Fried Rice

 Fried rice has been around for centuries and a dish that was created by using leftovers.
 This dish is perfect with leftover rice, up to 2-3 days old, and any vegetables you want to use.
 You could also add bits of protein to the rice to make it more hearty.
 I call this recipe easy because it comes together so quickly.
+(I even have an Air Fryer Fried Rice recipe you may want to try.)
 The hardest part is buying the ingredients! 🙂 If you are looking for a more authentic version of fried rice, I recommend Chinese Ham and Egg Fried Rice.

 Fried Rice Ingredients